BrettLoewen/Comp-2600-A2/README.md

 ## FAQs

 Q. Can I use a different theme?
 A. Yes, you can browse many themes on [Hugo's website](https://themes.gohugo.io/), pick the one you like, and follow its install instructions.

 Q. Can I write posts in the project but keep them private until I'm ready?
 A. Yes, replace `draft: false` with `draft: true` in your post's header and it will not appear in builds.
 You can also use the commands `hugo server --buildDrafts` or `hugo server -D` to run the site locally and include drafts if you want to preview what a post looks like before publishing it.

 Q. Do I have to use `hugo new content content/posts/<FILE NAME>.md` to make new posts?
-A.
+A. No, you can manually create new files in the posts folder and they will be treated like files that were created with the above command.

-Q. Do I have to create and link a repository from GitHub
+Q. Can I add Hugo to an existing repository instead of linking a new one?
-A.
+A. Yes, you can use the `hugo new site` command on an existing repository, but you need to include the `--force` flag, so the new command would like this: `hugo new site <PROJECT NAME> --format yaml --force`

 ## Credits